 How About Farmed Fish?

-50% of the fish we eat globally comes from fish farms (also known as aquaculture).
+Fifty percent of the fish we eat globally comes from fish farms (also known as aquaculture).
 Fish farms are closed entities in ponds, rivers, lakes, near coastal waters and in cages out at sea.
-Most of the farmed fish eaten in the US is imported from countries with scant regulation.
-The problems with fish farms are some of the same issues that plague livestock “factory farms”—overcrowding, artificial feed, parasites, antibiotics, and pollution or interference with the natural environment.
+While oysters and seaweed aquacultures have a positive effect on the environment, the issues with most fish farms are some of the same that plague livestock “factory farms”—overcrowding, artificial feed, parasites, antibiotics, and pollution or interference with the natural environment.
 Ask your fish seller where they buy their fish.
 The answer will give you an idea if they are aware about the differences in fish farms, and if they are making choices based on the farm’s practices.
 The previous link to sustainable fish also gives recommendations about which countries have acceptable farmed fish.

-Another issue with seafood to keep in mind besides sustainability is the level of mercury in the fish.
-Although Mercury is naturally occurring in nature, large quantities entered the food chain through coal and mineral mining.
-Generally, fish that are high in the food chain where mercury is concentrated are the fish to avoid- swordfish and tuna among them.
-Below is a chart from the non-profit Food and Water Watch that gives guidance about which fish are best to purchase for sustainability and health.
-You can view the file here.
+Besides sustainability, another issue with seafood to keep in mind is the level of mercury in the fish.
+Although mercury is naturally occurring in nature, large quantities entered the food chain through coal and mineral mining.
+Generally, fish that are high in the food chain where mercury is concentrated are the fish to avoid: swordfish and tuna among them.
+Below is a chart that gives guidance about which fish are best to purchase for sustainability and health.
+You can view the chart here.